mzimmerm/flutter_charts/README.md

 </tbody>
 </table>

-The samples below show a few alternative code snippets (User-Provided or Random data, labels, option) and the resulting charts.
+The examples below show a few alternative code snippets (User-Provided or Random data, labels, option) and the resulting charts.

-The chart images were obtained by substituting the code snippet to the `example/chart/flutter_charts_sample_app.dart` code.
+The chart images were obtained by substituting the code snippet to the `file:example/lib/main.dart` code.

 ## Random Data (Y values), Random X Labels, Random Colors, Random Data Rows Legends, Data-Generated Y Labels.<a id="sec-7-1" name="sec-7-1"></a>

 This example shows that Data-Generated Y labels is the default.
 Flutter Charts support reasonably intelligently generated Y Labels from data, including dealing with negatives.

-The example charts in this section are equivalent to those shown in "Sample Flutter Charts Application Output".

 Code in `defineOptionsAndData()`: